Multivector Contractions Revisited, Part I: The contractions zoo

-Property (\emph{i}) sets contractions as adjoints of exterior products.
-In I (\resp II), the left contraction is the adjoint of the left (\resp right) exterior product.
-In III, left contraction by $A$ is the adjoint of the left exterior product by the reversed $\tilde{A}$.
+In I (\resp II), property (\emph{a}) means the left contraction by $A$ is the adjoint of the left (\resp right) exterior product by $A$.
+In III, it is the adjoint of the left exterior product by the reversed $\tilde{A}$.

-(\emph{ii}) shows that left contractions turn $\bigwedge X$ into a left $(\bigwedge X)$-module in II and III.
-As in I the order of $A$ and $B$ is reversed, the left contraction gives a right module, but the notation does not make this evident.
+In II and III, (\emph{b}) shows $\bigwedge X$ is a left $(\bigwedge X)$-module \wrt the left contraction.
+In I, it is a right module, as the order of $A$ and $B$ is reversed, but the notation does not make this evident.